* IMF sells 200 tonnes of gold to Reserve Bank of India

 By Surojit Gupta and Lesley Wroughton

-The deal, which surprised traders who expected China to be the most likely buyer, will relieve the gold market of some uncertainty over how and when the IMF would sell 403.3 tonnes of gold, about one-eighth of its total stock.
+The sale, which surprised traders who expected China to be the leading buyer, will relieve the gold market of some uncertainty over how and when the IMF would sell 403.3 tonnes of gold, about one-eighth of its total stock.
 The deal will increase India’s gold holdings to the tenth largest among central banks.

 “Central banks in India and China will be happy to accumulate gold at these levels.
 I will not be surprised to see even some Southeast Asian banks buying gold,” Aaron Smith, Asia head of the $1.65 billion technical trading fund Superfund, told Reuters.